MicroStrategy/rest-api-docs/docs/common-workflows/administration/migrations/create-and-import-migration-packages/create-a-migration-package.md

 ## Creating a project package

-In this workflow sample, you want to create a project package that contains a `"Year"` object with an attribute object ID of `8D679D5111D3E4981000E787EC6DE8A4` and all its dependents in the Strategy Tutorial project.
+In this workflow sample, you want to create a project package that contains a `"Year"` object with an attribute object ID of `8D679D5111D3E4981000E787EC6DE8A4` and all its dependents in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.
 Use `"replace"` as a conflict rule for all these objects.

 :::info